VirtoCommerce/vc-platform/docs/deploy-from-precompiled-binaries-windows.md

 ### Host on Windows with IIS

-VirtoCommerce.Platform project already include the **web.config** ffile is already included in the release package.
+The required web.config file was already included in the release package.
 It contains all the necessary settings for running in IIS.

 Read more in the official Microsoft ASP.NET Core documentation:
 [Host ASP.NET Core on Windows with IIS](https://docs.microsoft.com/en-us/aspnet/core/publishing/iis)